aws-samples/generative-ai-application-builder-on-aws-plugin-ppt-document-creation-from-knowledgebase/README.md

-# Powerpoint (ppt) document generation from knowledgebase using Generative AI Application Builder on AWS
+# PowerPoint (ppt) document generation from knowledgebase using Generative AI Application Builder on AWS

 This sample code explains how to create a powerpoint (ppt) document from Bedrock/Kendra Knowledgebase based on a predefined powerpoint template for the "Generative AI Application Builder on AWS" solution. https://aws.amazon.com/solutions/implementations/generative-ai-application-builder-on-aws/